Kim Cattrall, Sarah Jessica Parker: 'Sex and the City' Drama Timeline

 Britney Spears' Kids May Move to Hawaii With Kevin Federline Aft…

-After previously disavowing the Sex and the City spinoff series, And Just Like That..., it seems Kim Cattrall will be making a surprise cameo this season.
+After previously disavowing the Sex and the City spinoff series, And Just Like That..., Kim Cattrall is set to make a surprise cameo this season, and she's speaking out.

-Cattrall is set to reprise her beloved character, Samantha Jones, for the first time since the 2010 film, Sex and The City 2.
+Cattrall will reprise her beloved character, Samantha Jones, for the first time since the 2010 film, Sex and The City 2.
 The main question on everyone's mind is how showrunner Michael Patrick King convinced her to return, and if she's still embroiled in drama with her former co-star and AJLT... lead, Sarah Jessica Parker.

 While the alleged feud came to light just a few years ago, it has fascinated fans ever since and led to her character being written out of the show -- although not killed off -- when And Just Like That... was picked up in 2021.